Updated: Jul 18

 The locals are incredibly friendly, and often don't get enough credit.
 Take a walking tour of the capital Tirana to not only understand the country's amazing history and culture but to meet these wonderful locals.
 If you'd rather not walk take advantage of the city's handy public transportation.

 Albania's history is very complex but incredibly interesting, and visiting the wonderful country now will allow you to see how far it has come since the communist era.

 Unlike some of the more touristy areas on the “med” like Greece, Italy, Croatia, South France and East Spain, Albania is considerably cheaper.
 The GDP per capita in Albania is just $5.2k which is a fraction of their neighbours.
 Therefore, you can expect to spend almost nothing on food, hotels and shopping.
-Its beautiful coast that stretches over 300 miles offers a relaxing alternative to the much busier beaches of Greece and allows you to discover even more of the Mediterranean’s beauty.

 For UK tourists, travelling to Albania doesn’t offer many routes but British Airways, Wizz Air and easyJet offer direct flights from London airports.
 No visa is required either for British arrivals, as long as your not planning on staying for longer than 90 days.